RobTillaart/printHelpers/README.md

 - peta exa zetta yotta (1024\^8)
 - xona weka vunda uda (1024\^12)
-treda Byte == TDB uses 2 chars to indicate the magnitude so that would take extra memory of more complex code.
+treda Byte == TDB uses 2 chars to indicate the magnitude so that would take extra memory or more complex code.
 As it is seldom used, "official" support stops with UDA.
 Should be big enough for some time.
 To have some support the code uses lowercase for the next 8 levels:
 treda sorta rinta quexa pepta ocha nena minga luma (1024\^21 ~~ 10\^63)

 #### hex() bin()